 - Fees may be paid online.

-You can request a waiver for all fees due to financial circumstances.
+You can request a waiver for room, board and home monitoring fees due to financial circumstances.
 A sliding fee scale based on federal poverty guidelines is used to determine eligibility for fee reductions.
 The fee waiver form (DOC) and supporting documentation should be given to staff within two weeks of booking date.